wieslawsoltes/Dock/docs/dock-code-only.md

 3. **Initialize Dock purely in code**

-   The program below builds a single document layout and assigns it to `DockControl`:
+   The program below builds a simple layout with one document and two tool docks and assigns it to `DockControl`:

    ```csharp
    using Avalonia;